Samhandal1/ECSE420-Parallel-Computing-Labs/README.md

 # ECSE420-Parallel-Computing-Labs

+In the ECSE 420 labs, the focus was on parallel computing utilizing CUDA.
+The labs offered practical insights into varied applications, including image processing, logic gate simulation, signal processing, musical instrument synthesis, and the implementation of complex algorithms like breadth-first search.

 ## Lab 0: Simple CUDA Processing

 Objective: Implement and parallelize simple signal processing using CUDA, focusing on image rectification and pooling.